grimmpp/home-assistant-eltako/tutorials/rocker_switch/readme.md

     enabled: true
 mode: single
 ```
-After saving the automation and by pusshing the swich you can see a popup when the automation recognizes the event triggered by the switch.
+After saving the automation and by pushing the switch you can see a popup when the automation recognizes the event triggered by the switch.

 This action only works if you have previously registered the light/relay in the Home Assistant configuration.
 Below you can find the whole configuration of Home Assistant for this example: